roeszler/kapthol/README.md

 - __ABC / Gallery / User Case Studies Page__

   - The gallery will provide the user with supporting images and information to see what the KH onboarding process looks like.
-  - This section is valuable to the user as they will be able to easily identify the requirements and types of businesses and professionals Kaptain Hoiday services.
+  - This section is valuable to the user as they will be able to easily identify the requirements and types of businesses and professionals Kaptain Holiday services.

 ![Gallery Pics](assets/images/readme/love_running_gallery.png)

 - __The Sign Up Page__

-  - This page will allow the user to get signed up to Kaptain Holiday to start pkanning their next holiday with the community.
+  - This page will allow the user to get signed up to Kaptain Holiday to start planning their next holiday with the community.
-  - The user will be able specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
+  - The user will be able to specify if they would like to take part in hiring a manager, manager exchange exchange programs, or applying to becoming a manager with us.
   - The user will be asked to submit their full name, email address and linkedin details.

 ![Sign Up Pic](assets/images/readme/love_running_signup.png)